johnshearing/PrivateKeyVault/README.md

   * When the phone finishes playing the QR_Code parade then press the **Enter** key on your PrivateKeyVault to stop the recording.
   * Next you will be asked if you want to view the recording.
 Answer **Yes**.
 This is a good check to make sure that the Vault had a good view of all the QR-Codes.
   * Next you will be asked if you want the Vault to extract text from the QR-Codes in the video.
 Answer **Yes**
-  * Finally, you will be prompted for a name.
-You can accept the default (extractedTextFile.txt).
+  * Finally, you will be prompted to name the file where the extracted text will go.
+  * You can accept the default (extractedTextFile.txt).
   * Be aware that the Vault will not overwrite a file of the same name if it exists but does not warn you about this either.
   * I will be dealing with this problem shortly.
   * The conversion takes some time.
 Be patient.
 It takes time to bake a cake.